You Can Lead Through the Unexpected – No Matter What the Crisis!

 Bruce T. Blythe is a global crisis management consultant, clinical psychologist, executive coach to Fortune managers; owner/chairman of three companies providing crisis management services; and speaker at 50 conferences worldwide each year.

-Instructor’s Manual and 300+ classroom slides available upon book adoption.
+Instructor’s Manual and 300+ classroom slides available upon confirmed course adoption.

 Contact Rothstein Associates, Inc. to request a complimentary copy to evaluate for qualified classroom use.